phpXperts-bd/devcon-slides/README.md

 # devcon-slides
-The phpXperts DevCon learning materials
+The phpXperts DevCon learning materials, please find the following slides in this repo.

 # Background Task Processing with Celery by Abu Ashraf Masnun